JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 In this tutorial, you'll learn how to create, configure, and run tests in Kotlin Multiplatform applications.

+Tests for multiplatform projects can be divided into two categories:

+* Tests for common code.
+These tests can be run on any platform using any supported framework.
+* Tests for platform-specific code.
+These are essential to test platform-specific logic.
+They use a platform-specific framework and can benefit from its additional features, such as a richer API and a wider range of assertions.

+Both categories are supported in multiplatform projects.
+This tutorial will show you how to set up, create, and run unit tests in a simple Multiplatform project.
+Then you'll work with a more complex example that requires tests both for common and platform-specific code.

 > This tutorial assumes that you are familiar with:
 > * The layout of a Kotlin Multiplatform project.
 If this is not the case,
     complete [this tutorial](multiplatform-mobile-getting-started.md) to get started.